ukgov-equality-hub/ethnicity-facts-and-figures/README_DATA.md

 In stage 1 AutoDataGenerator deals with non-standard values.
 It uses a single mapping to reduce the long list to standards.
 It requires one dictionary which can be relatively simple.

 In stage 2 AutoDataGenerator takes the outputs from stage 1 and applies contextual variation.
-We store a list of presets such as "ONS 2001 5+1" and "White British and other".
-AutodataGenerator looks at each preset and checks it is valid for processing the list of data.
-It returns all valid presets along with processed data.
+We store a list of "Ethnicity type presets" such as "ONS 2001 5+1" and "White British and other".
+These contain information on how data with that Ethnicity type should be displayed.

+AutoDataGenerator compares the list of standardised data from stage 1 to each preset and checks whether it matches up.
+If it does it will process the data using that preset.
+It returns all valid presets along with their processed data.
 In most instances there is only one preset that applies.

+AutoDataGenerator also appends a "custom" preset which has had no processing.
+This means that AutoDataGenerator always returns something, even if input data doesn't fit any existing preset

-## Chartbuilder 2
+## The Chartbuilders

 Charts in the Ethnicity Facts and Figures ecosystem works on three files